edge-cloud/www.edge-cloud.net/_posts/2020-09-28-understanding-bgp.md

 In this case, while not using stateful rules on your CGW, you might be tempted to override the MED value with a Local_Pref to force return traffic through the standby tunnel and thereby increasing the overall throughput.
 While doing this you might hope that now one tunnel - serving traffic from AWS VPC to on-premises - will provide you a throughput of ~ 1.25 Gbps, while the other tunnel - serving traffic from on-premises to the AWS VPC - will provide you an additional throughput of ~1.25 Gbps.
 This train of thought shows that you understood the fundamental principles of BGP and how to use them to influence traffic.
 Congratulation!
 Unfortunately the AWS Site-to-Site (IPSec) VPN specific throughput limitation of ~ 1.25 Gbps is per connection and not per tunnel as the VGW is the forcing element.
 Therefore this approach will not yield the desired results.

+# Best Path selectiom algorithm relaxation

+Various router platforms offer different sets if capabilities to relax the rules around the BGP best path selection algorithm.
+While by default e.g. MED are only considered across path with the same neighboring ASN, the Cisco IOS command *bgp always-compare-med* ignores the ASN when considering MEDs.
+We saw in the previous blog post [AWS Transit Gateway with Direct Connect Gateway and Site-to-Site (IPSec) VPN Backup](https://www.edge-cloud.net/2019/08/16/aws-dxgw-with-ipsec-vpn-backup/#multi-exit-discriminator-med) how this can used in the case of AWS.

+# BGP Multipath

+With regards to what we learned in the [previous post](https://www.edge-cloud.net/2020/09/18/understanding-routing/) about route tables, it is important to understand that only the best path is installed in the route table.
+Only if the BGP best path selection algorithm results in a "tie", more than one route can be installed into the route table.

+This is called BGP Multipath and it is independent of whether the underlying route table has [Equal-cost multi-path routing (ECMP)](https://en.wikipedia.org/wiki/Equal-cost_multi-path_routing) capabilities.
+In other words: To have full ECMP capability on a BGP enabled router, BGP needs to deliver parallel path to the routing table and the router needs to make use of them.

+Therefore if we want to use ECMP with prefixes learned over BGP, we have to enforce such a "tie".
+This means we need to ensure the following BGP attributes are kept same on each paths:
+* Weight
+* Local Preference
+* AS Path (both AS number and AS path length)
+* Origin code
+* MED
+* IGP metric

+Various routing platforms offer ways to relax some of the attributes as tie breaker.
+As an example, the Cisco IOS command *bgp bestpath as-path multipath-relax* will ignore the actual AS numbers and only consider the AS path length.
+This allows ECMP across multiple upstream provider.

 # Summary